jonwashburn/riemann-recognition-geometry-up/WRITTEN_PROOF_PROMPT.md

-There is also a monotonicity lemma `CofactorCRGreenS2Interfaces.phaseVelocityBoundaryTracePoissonAE_of_pointwise` showing the pointwise boundary-limit gate implies the a.e. one; we box the a.e. version because this matches the natural output of Hardy/BMO boundary theory.
+There is also a monotonicity lemma `CofactorCRGreenS2Interfaces.phaseVelocityBoundaryTracePoissonAE_of_pointwise` showing the pointwise boundary-limit gate implies the a.e. one.
+We keep the a.e. interface around because it matches the natural output of Hardy/BMO boundary theory (even though the boxed target is now the strictly weaker pairing-level gate).

 We now additionally expose the even smaller “pairing” gate `PhaseVelocityBoundaryTracePoissonPairing`, which only asserts convergence at the level of the